-It is a fallacy that people who work from home don’t experience burnout.
+It is a fallacy that people who work from home don’t experience burnout and mental health challenges.
 Many remote workers are unable to prevent constant work stress from eating into their self-care time—i.e. time normally devoted to nutrition, sleep, family or exercise.
 Over time, ignoring one’s physical and mental well-being can cause job burnout, which the WHO says is characterised by exhaustion, “negativism or cynicism” towards one’s job, and reduced personal efficacy.

-A person’s productivity can fall for multiple reasons, but when it happens over a sustained period and without any obvious cause, it becomes a red flag.
+A person’s productivity can fall for multiple reasons, but when it happens over a sustained period and without any obvious cause, it becomes a red flag that signals poor mental health and even workplace depression.
 If an otherwise efficient and reliable employee has trouble focusing on work, is falling behind deadlines, reports frequent muscle pains, headaches or backaches that interfere with his or her work duties, or has become less communicative and more withdrawn, the manager should pay attention.

 In Outlook magazine’s recent post-lockdown mood survey of private-sector workers across Indian cities, it was found that 46% of workers felt anxious or confused, and 50% felt isolated due to working from home.
 Mood shifts are quite common, even in healthy people, but sustained or frequent changes could be indicators of low well-being.
 Examples include sudden panic attacks, extreme anger, frustration or sadness, and rapid oscillation between high-energy and low-energy phases.
 These symptoms are generally more common in people with depression and other mental health conditions, but job pressure and social isolation during the lockdown could also cause mood changes in otherwise healthy people.